-Software-defined wide-area network adoption is already at high speed with many of our customers.
-By replacing legacy multi-protocol, label-switching, widearea networks, the secure access services edge (SASE) framework transforms the security controls toward the edge.
-Our analysts predict that 80% of organizations will be SASE framework compliant by 2024.
-This journey entails shifting to an “as-a-service” model with the SASE framework to yield better ROI, robust security and reduced complexity.
-The SASE framework also gives chief experience officers (CXOs) a single-pane view as all the technologies within SASE will have full integration.
+Software-defined wide-area network adoption is already at speed.
+By replacing legacy multiprotocol, label-switching, and wide area networks, the SASE framework is transforming security controls to the edge.
+Our analysts predict that 80% of organizations will become SASE-compliant by 2024.
+This journey entails shifting to an “as a service” model with the SASE framework to yield better return on investments, robust security, and reduced complexity.
+The SASE framework also gives CXOs a single-pane view, as all technologies within the framework have full integration.

-In the past, enterprises used to acquire, deploy, configure and build the security controls in their data centers, public cloud and private cloud as needed within limited pre-defined data center locations.
-Users then consumed these security controls irrespective of their geographical location.
-This traditional model required high dependency on the hosted sites of the security controls, which resulted in network latencies and, in turn, a poor user experience.
+Earlier, enterprises used to acquire, deploy, configure, and build security controls in their data centers, public cloud, and private cloud within limited predefined data center locations.
+Thereafter, users had to access these security controls, irrespective of their geographical locations.
+It required high dependency on the hosted sites of security controls, resulting in network latencies and, in turn, poor user experience.

-Almost every security control technology provider has started investing and building their capabilities to have either all the SASE security controls in their offerings or have them in their list as a partnered offering.
-They are also committing roadmaps to bring them into a single management pane with tighter integration to meet the defined SASE framework.
-Many enterprises have started adopting the SASE framework, choosing security-as-a-service while adopting the latest security controls such as zero-trust access networks, CASB solutions and others.
+Security control technology providers are building capabilities to provide SASE security controls by themselves or with partners.
+They are also committing to road maps to bring them into a single management pane with tighter integration to meet the defined SASE framework.
+Many enterprises have started choosing SaaS while adopting the latest security controls, such as ZTNA and CASB solutions.

 To keep yourself updated on the latest technology and industry trends subscribe to the Infosys Knowledge Institute's publicationsCount me in!